-We will need additional funding to complete our pending and potential investments.
+We expect to need additional funding to fund future investments.

-As described in "Summary-Recent Developments," we have entered into definitive agreements to acquire or originate approximately \$659.0 million of Ground Leases, including the existing Ground Lease at 425 Park Avenue, and have signed letters of intent to acquire or originate approximately \$530.6 million of Ground Leases.
-We also have approximately \$83.4 million of remaining funding obligations under existing Ground Lease commitments.
-We intend to use the net proceeds from this offering and the concurrent iStar placement primarily to fund new investments, including the acquisition of the 425 Park Avenue Ground Lease; however, we will need additional funding to complete these and other investments.
-We have entered into a non-binding letter of intent with a sovereign wealth fund for it to acquire a 45% interest in the 425 Park Avenue Ground Lease through a joint venture with us; however, we can provide no assurance that we will be able to consummate this joint venture on the terms that we currently expect or at all.
-We also expect to seek debt financing to fund a portion of our acquisitions; however, we can provide no assurance that debt financing will be available on terms that we deem attractive or at all.
-Our obligation to acquire the Ground Lease at 425 Park Avenue and fund our forward commitments are not, and agreements that we may enter into to acquire the Ground Leases under letter of intent are not expected to be, contingent upon our ability to obtain financing or consummate any joint venture.
+As of March 16, 2020, we had approximately \$33 million of available cash and approximately \$96.0 million outstanding under our 2017 Revolver, and we expect to incur additional borrowings under our 2017 Revolver from time to time.
+We intend to use the net proceeds from this offering and the concurrent iStar placement to make additional Ground Lease investments; however, we cannot predict the exact timing or amount of such investments.
+We expect to need additional funding to finance our investments, including debt financing; however, we can provide no assurance that debt financing will be available on terms that we deem attractive or at all.
+Agreements that we may enter into to acquire the Ground Leases under letters of intent are not expected to be contingent upon our ability to obtain financing.
 If we are unable to consummate our anticipated financing plans, we will need to secure alternative sources of funding.
-These sources may include the net proceeds from additional equity issuances, the incurrence of additional debt or the sale of assets.
-No assurance can be given that any of these sources of capital will be available on terms that are as attractive as the capital expected to be provided through the joint venture or available all.
+These sources may include the net proceeds from additional equity issuances, joint ventures, the incurrence of additional debt or the sale of assets.
+No assurance can be given that any of these sources of capital will be available on terms that are as favorable as those that we currently expect to obtain, or available at all.
 If we finance any funding shortfall with additional common equity issuances, your interest in us will be diluted.
 The incurrence of additional debt could increase our leverage ratios and increase our exposure to the risks associated with debt financing.
 An inability to obtain sufficient capital to meet our purchase and funding obligations could lead to contractual defaults that could materially and adversely affect us.